rachaelallen91/furniture-style-sleuth-docs/docs/quickstart.md

 GET /furniture?style_id=1
 ```

-This request will return a list of furniture items in the selected style.
+This request returns a list of furniture items in the selected style.

-### Example Response
+### Example response

 ```
 [